Exporting pangasius to Europe

 Naturland is an association for organic agriculture.
 Naturland was created in Germany in 1982.
 Since the mid-nineties Naturland has been very successful in conducting Organic Aquaculture projects.
 One Vietnamese pangasius producer has been organic certified by Naturland.

-For more general information about market segments and channels, take a look at Market Channels and Segments for seafood products in Europe, which is available at the CBI market information platform.
 This section provides some detailed information about the various marketing channels through which pangasius is marketed in Europe.

 Pangasius fillets are mostly imported into Europe as frozen fillets.
 Secondary processing and other value-adding activities (such as breading, battering or marinating) occur at seafood processing companies in Europe.
 Most large retailers and food service distributors that sell pangasius do not source fish products themselves but make use of a few large importers as their preferred suppliers.